ryanschaul/gatsby-take-home/README.md

 ### Testing conventions

 The project is already set up to use Jest.
 If you decide to add automated tests for your form, look at the **src/tests/layout.test.js** file for an example of how to use the testing framework.

-## How to Submit

-Use the files in this project as an initial commit to a new private Github repository.
-Submit your solution as a pull request to that repository.
-Please include a PR description that explains the approach to the problems.
-You may also use that opportunity to explain how you prioritized the items or communicate anything else of importance.

-When you’ve completed your project, please send the link to the private repository to [caitlin.byrnes@gatsbyjs.com](mailto:caitlin.byrnes@gatsbyjs.com).
-Please make sure to share the private repository with the following Github users:

-- smthomas
-- TylerBarnes
-- thinkybeast
-- meganesu
-- fk
-- jxnblk

-Once you’ve submitted your work, you can expect to hear from Rachel about payment details within 2 business days.